Cloncurry, Queensland: Climate

 Cloncurry has a hot semi-arid climate (Köppen: BSh Trewartha: BShb) with two distinct seasons.
 There is a very hot, moderately humid and quite uncomfortable wet season from December to March and a warm to hot, generally rainless dry season usually extending from April to November.
 Until the 1990s, Cloncurry was widely regarded as holding the record for the highest temperature recorded in Australia at 127.5 °F on 16 January 1889.
 Investigations published in 1997 revealed that this temperature was measured in an improvised screen made from a beer crate and that it equated to 47–49 °C under standard conditions.
 The highest temperature ever recorded at Cloncurry's current weather station is 46.9 °C, well short of the disputed 1889 temperature record.
 The average annual rainfall is 506.9 mm, almost all of which falls In the months of December to March.

 Because of the area's extreme solar conditions, Cloncurry was expected to become Australia's first solar-powered town.
-However the planned 10MW Thermal solar plant was scrapped due to light pollution concerns and a 2.128MW flat panel photovoltaic solar farm was to be built in its place.
+Nevertheless, the planned 10MW Thermal solar plant was scrapped due to light pollution concerns and a 2.128MW flat panel photovoltaic solar farm was to be built in its place.
 However, the Queensland Government withdrew financial support for the solar farm in May 2012.